Foie gras controversy: Europe

 Since 1997, the number of European countries producing foie gras has halved.
 As of 2016, only five European countries still produce foie gras: Belgium, Bulgaria, France, Hungary and Spain.

-Foie gras production is banned in several countries, including most of the Austrian provinces, the Czech Republic, Denmark, Finland, Germany, Italy, Luxembourg, Norway, Poland, Turkey, and the United Kingdom.
+Foie gras production is banned in several countries, including most Austrian provinces, the Czech Republic, Denmark, Finland, Germany, Italy, Luxembourg, Norway, Poland, Turkey, and the United Kingdom.

 The force feeding of animals for non-medical purposes, essential to current foie gras production practices, is explicitly prohibited by specific laws in Austria, Croatia, the Czech Republic, Denmark, Finland, Germany, Italy, Luxembourg, Norway, Poland, or following interpretation of general animal protection laws in Ireland, the Netherlands, Sweden, Switzerland, Turkey, and the United Kingdom.
 However, foie gras can still be imported into and purchased in these countries.
 Most of these countries do not currently produce foie gras, nor have they in the past.
-Thus, these bans have stopped actual foie gras production in very few countries.
-The UK however plans to be the first European nation to extend its ban on production, to include all imports as well.
+Thus, these bans have stopped foie gras production in very few countries.
+In 2021, the UK planned to become the first European nation to extend its ban on production to imports but this did not materialise before the Conservative government lost the 2024 General Election.
+The Labour Party pledged in the run-up to the 2024 General Election to implement the ban but dropped this pledge, citing the impact it would have on U.K.-E.U relations.

 In France, the fattening is achieved through gavage (force-feeding corn), according to French law.
 French law states that "Foie gras belongs to the protected cultural and gastronomical heritage of France."

 In 2012, eight members of the European Parliament called for foie gras to be banned across the EU.

 "Until new scientific evidence on alternative methods and their welfare aspects is available", the production of foie gras is prohibited by treaty except for "where it is current practice" among 35 countries bound by the Council of Europe's European Convention for the Protection of Animals kept for Farming Purposes.